 Bruising: assured to happen, and it can be extensive but painless.

 Hematoma: a blood collection within the scrotum.
-This may dissolve on it's own, or can be treated with a drain.
+This typically dissolves on it's own.
+Rarely it may need to be removed.

 Infection: despite sterile procedures during the surgery, infection is always a possibility.
-We use antibiotics during and after the surgery to limit this risk.
+We use antibiotics during the surgery to limit this risk.